argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 +samba_compile.target_sambaflow_version=$TARGET_SAMBAFLOW_VERSION #     =1.19.1
 ```

+Note: each compile will add a new subdirectory to the ouput folder (`./out_generation`), containing compile artifcats.
+The folder can be deleted when testing is complete;

 ### Run the text generation sample

 Run the sample, using the .pef binary created by the compile.